How Dangerous is Reckless Driving in Louisiana?

 Are You a Victim of Reckless Driving in Louisiana?
 Contact our Attorneys Today

 If you suspect another driver’s reckless driving is responsible for your accident, pain, diminished earning capacity and/or other losses, meet with us for a review of your case.
 We will help obtain compensation for all costs related to reckless driving in Louisiana.
 Alternatively, if you have received a charge for reckless driving, it might be possible to have the charge dropped or reduced with a strong legal defense.
-Contact Mike Brandner Injury Attorneys today.
+Contact Mike Brandner Law today.

 You can reach Mike Brandner or any of his team by dialing (504) 345-1111.
 Our office hours are 8am-5pm yet we will take your call 24 hours a day, 7 days a week.
 If you prefer to reach us online, use the LiveChat feature to interact with a member of our legal team.
 You risk nothing by contacting our law office as there is no fee unless we win your case.
 Our consultations are completely free.